 If there is a Final Truth of Things contained in the proverbial Great Palindrome, then I propose that there will someday exist, The Ultimate Computer Program, which when run, will output the secret of the universe.
 Naturally, its source code, when displayed as a series of binary numbers, will be a palindrome.
 I hate to disappoint Douglas Adams fans, but I already know that the program’s output will not be 42.
 That’s because 42 expressed in binary is: 101010.

 In the spirit of uncovering the Final Truth of Things, I’d like to share with you something that I consider an undiscovered gem – a song called Bob, written by (all of people), Weird Al Yankovic.
 In this song, he imitates the incomprehensible singing style of Bob Dylan.
-The video itself is a parody of Dylan’s Subterranean Homesick Blues video, complete with two characters in the background who actually resemble Alan Ginsberg and Bob Neuwirth.
-Bob is an inspired title, but that’s not why I like it.
-The most intriguing part of the song is its lyrics; every line is a palindrome, yet no mention of this was made in the CD liner notes – it’s as if the palindromes were a musical Easter Egg.
-Not only that, but every second line rhymes.
+The video itself is a parody of Dylan’s Subterranean Homesick Blues video, complete with two characters in the background who actually resemble Alan Ginsberg and Bob Neuwirth (who appeared in the background of Dylan’s video).
+Bob is certainly an inspired title, but that’s not why I like it.
+The most intriguing part of the song is its lyrics; every line is a palindrome, and every second line rhymes.
+However, no mention of this was made in the CD liner notes – it’s as if the palindromes were a lyrical Easter Egg.
 Weird Al may act silly most of the time, but every now and then he does something that really impresses me!